LvChengbin/observer/README.md

 # Observer

-To watch the changes of an `Object`, supporting using expressions and computed function.
+A library for watching the changes of objects, and the changes of return values of expressions or functions.

 <!-- vim-markdown-toc GFM -->